PathwayCommons/about/README.md

 # ![GitHub Logo](assets/logo.png) About

 Need information about [Pathway Commons](http://www.pathwaycommons.org/)?
 You've come to the right place.
-Here's you'll find information about tools, tutorials, and other helpful resources that are available.
+Here's where you'll find information about tools, tutorials, and other helpful resources that are available.

 # Contents
 * [Overview](#overview)